-When communities need legal help to create affordable housing, to preserve public transit corridors or to establish needed micro-businesses, or when individuals need access to justice to avoid homelessness, prevent domestic violence, claim earned wages, or keep children in school, California's nonprofit Legal Aid organizations are there to help as they have been for over 75 years.
-Legal Aid advocates make sure that otherwise vulnerable Californians are better able to keep a roof over their heads, food on the table, and keep their families together.
+When communities need legal help to create affordable housing, preserve public transit corridors or establish needed micro-businesses, or when individuals need access to justice to avoid homelessness, prevent domestic violence, claim earned wages, or keep children in school, California's nonprofit legal aid organizations are there to help, as they have been for over 75 years.
+Legal aid advocates make sure that otherwise vulnerable Californians are better able to keep a roof over their heads, food on the table, and their families together.
 These services minimize social and financial displacement and benefit not only the low-income clients but society as a whole.

-Unfortunately, between 2008 and 2009, revenue from one of the core sources of funding for legal aid, the Interest on Lawyers' Trust Accounts (IOLTA) dropped almost 70% due to declining interest rates - from \$22 million to \$7 million.
-Because this loss of income has tremendous human costs for low-income people, the State Bar of California has stepped up its efforts to encourage financial institutions to voluntarily increase their IOLTA rates and otherwise to sustain and encourage other sources of funding, such as the Equal Access Fund (consisting of a state appropriation and court filing revenues) and the Justice Gap Fund, a new program to solicit contributions from attorneys.
-Unfortunately, these efforts have not been enough to bridge an ever-widening "Justice Gap."
+Unfortunately, between 2008 and 2014, revenue from one of the core sources of funding for legal aid, the Interest on Lawyers' Trust Accounts (IOLTA) dropped over 80% due to declining interest rates - from \$22.7 million to just below \$5 million.
+Because this loss of income has tremendous human costs for low-income people, the State Bar of California has stepped up its efforts to encourage financial institutions to voluntarily increase their IOLTA rates and otherwise to sustain and encourage other sources of funding, such as the Equal Access Fund (consisting of a state appropriation and court filing revenues) and the Justice Gap Fund, a program to facilitate donations from attorneys.
+Unfortunately, these efforts have not been enough to bridge an ever-widening "Justice Gap"

-The Legal Aid Community: Distribution of Legal Aid Programs
+The Legal Aid Community: Distribution of Legal Aid Programs Google Map generated by Legal Aid Association of California, Map data © 2010 Europa Technologies, Google, INEGI